 About Shmuel Yosef

-Shmuel Yosef Elbinger, BSW, is a therapist working with men and couples in private practice in Ramat Beit Shemesh and Jerusalem.
+Shmuel Yosef Elbinger, MSW, is a therapist working with men and couples in private practice in Ramat Beit Shemesh and Jerusalem.

-Shmuel has learned in kollel for over 10 years and has received rabbinic ordination from Rabbi Zalman Nechemiah Goldberg shlita and Rabbi Yitzchak Kaufman shlita as well as the Israeli Chief Rabbinate.
+Shmuel Yosef studied in kollel for over 10 years and has received rabbinic ordination from Rabbi Zalman Nechemiah Goldberg shlita and Rabbi Yitzchak Kaufman shlita as well as the Israeli Chief Rabbinate.
+He works with the guidance of leading rabbis (see haskamos) and the supervision of senior therapists.

-Shmuel and his wife Naomi live in Ramat Beit Shemesh with their four children.
+Shmuel Yosef and his wife Naomi live in Ramat Beit Shemesh with their four children.

 Stigma – the societal phenomenon where certain groups are labeled as “other” and usually “less than” – includes feelings of: hatred, fear, and pity.
 To me, pity and the low expectations that come with it, can actually be more insidious and damaging than the first two feelings.
 (I plan on write more posts soon that…Read More